Expert Guide to Chocolate Tasting

 Taste again, but this time concentrate on your nose, and discover the aromas that unleash themselves one after the other.

-Similar to wine, you will first smell the most volatile aromas (primary or head aromas): These are instantaneous, fleeting flower or fruit aromas, which volatilize quickly and fade away in the middle of the tasting process.
+Like wine, you will first smell the most volatile aromas (primary or head aromas): These are instantaneous, fleeting flower or fruit aromas, which volatilize quickly and fade away in the middle of the tasting process.

 Another important element of the tasting process is the aftertaste and different chocolates will achieve this state in different ways.
 What did you notice about the aftertaste?
 Did it longer for a while?
 Was it gone within seconds of swallowing?
 Was it vastly different to the initial flavour profile?
 Some chocolate flavours can pleasantly linger for up to 45 minutes so don't neglect this part of the process.